monsoonco/mac-dev-setup-js/README.md

 (Thanks to Mathias Bynens for his awesome [dotfiles](https://github.com/mathiasbynens/dotfiles).)

+## Dotfiles source control

+In case of emergency, it is recommended that you backup your workstation configuration dotfiles, as explained [here](https://github.com/palimpsests/dotfiles) (ignore the 'Setting up a new Mac section').

 ## Git

 What's a developer without [Git](http://git-scm.com/)?
 To install, simply run:

     $ brew install git

 When done, to test that it installed fine you can run:

     $ git --version

 And `$ which git` should output `/usr/local/bin/git`.

 Let's set up some basic configuration.
 Download the [.gitconfig](/nicolahery/mac-dev-setup/blob/master/.gitconfig) file to your home directory: